xseignard/breizhcamp-js/prez/slides/slides.md

 TODO1 : try to run some of the defined tasks

-TODO2 : adapt the `watch` task to have an alway up-to-date build dir.
+TODO2 : adapt the `watch` task to have an always up-to-date build dir.

 ---